Murder of Selena: Trial

 Within twenty minutes of Saldívar's surrender, she was taken to the downtown police station in Corpus Christi and placed in an interrogation room with investigators Paul and Ray Rivera.
 Paul Rivera, who had investigated homicides since 1978, informed Saldívar of her right to an attorney, which she waived.
-When police investigators surrounded Saldívar's truck, she had cried out, "I can't believe I killed my best friend".
+When investigators surrounded Saldívar's truck, she had cried out, "I can't believe I killed my best friend".
 Within hours, she was saying the shooting was accidental.
 Saldívar's bail bond was initially set at $100,000, but District Attorney Carlos Valdez persuaded the presiding judge to raise it to $500,000.

 When bail was announced, fans asked why the death penalty had not been sought.
 The Nueces County jail was deluged with death threats and there were public calls for vigilante justice.
 Some gang members in Texas were reported to have taken up collections to raise the bond for Saldívar so they could kill her when she was released.
-In prison, she faced more death threats from inmates.
-The Mexican Mafia, a dominant gang in the Texas penal system, reportedly placed a price on her head and spread the word that anyone who committed the crime would be a hero.
+In prison, she faced more death threats from other inmates.
+The Mexican Mafia, a dominant gang in the Texas penal system, reportedly placed a price on Saldívar's head and spread the word that anyone who committed the crime would be a hero.

 Saldívar's crime was punishable by up to ninety-nine years in prison and a $10,000 fine.
-Saldívar was kept at Nueces County Jail under a suicide watch before her trial.
-The state had difficulty arranging defense counsel for Saldívar; a spokesperson said any lawyer defending Saldívar could face death threats.
-She was assigned a public defender named Douglas Tinker.
-Tinker's wife feared they would suffer from community retribution and asked him not to take the case.
+She was kept at Nueces County jail under a suicide watch before her trial.
+The State of Texas had difficulty arranging defense counsel for Saldívar; a spokesperson said any lawyer defending her could face death threats.
+Eventually, Saldívar was assigned a public defender named Douglas Tinker.
+Tinker's wife feared they would suffer from community retribution and urged him not to take the case.
 Arnold Garcia, a former district prosecutor, was appointed as co-counsel.

-Valdez, who lived a few blocks away from the Quintanilla family, chose Mark Skurka as the lead prosecutor.
-Judge Mike Westergren presided over the case, which was moved to the Harris County Courthouse in Houston, Texas, to ensure an impartial jury.
-According to the Chicago Tribune, the Selena murder trial's publicity "rivaled that of the O. J. Simpson proceedings".
-Westergren ordered that the trial would not be televised or taped, and limited the number of reporters in the courtroom to avoid a "repeat of the Simpson circus".
+Valdez, who lived a few blocks away from Selena's family, chose Mark Skurka as the lead prosecutor.
+Judge Mike Westergren presided over the case, which was moved to the Harris County Courthouse in Houston to ensure an impartial jury.
+According to the Chicago Tribune, the trial's publicity "rivaled that of the O. J. Simpson proceedings."
+Westergren ordered that the trial would not be televised or taped, and limited the number of reporters in the courtroom, to avoid a "repeat of the Simpson circus."